Kanikk/Kanikk/README.md

 ## Hi there 👋
+I'm an IT student passionate about technology, programming, and continuous learning.
+I enjoy exploring new tools, solving problems, and building innovative solutions.
+My areas of interest include software development, cybersecurity, and cloud computing.
 <!--
 **Kanikk/Kanikk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.